Westward Ho (play): Synopsis

-In the course of his masquerade Justiniano exposes hidden truths about himself: he is actually solvent and not bankrupt, and his activities are motivated by his own personal obsessions — he was so possessive and jealous over his wife that he'd stay awake nights to listen to her talk in her sleep, hoping that she'd let slip the names of lovers.
-The Earl has a second meeting with Mrs. Justiniano — or so he thinks; when "she" unveils, she turns out to be Justiniano himself rather than his wife.
+In the course of his masquerade Justiniano exposes hidden truths about himself: he is actually solvent and not bankrupt, and his activities are motivated by his own personal obsessions – he was so possessive and jealous over his wife that he would stay awake nights to listen to her talk in her sleep, hoping that she would let slip the names of lovers.
+The Earl has a second meeting with Mrs. Justiniano – or so he thinks; when "she" unveils, she turns out to be Justiniano himself rather than his wife.
 (The women often go veiled and masked in the play, which lubricates the plot's action.)
 Justiniano makes the Earl think that he has poisoned his wife, to give the elderly man a good scare; when the Earl is repentant, Justiniano reveals that she is still alive.
 Justiniano, in his true persona, then informs the other three citizens about the journey of their wives and the gallants; Justiniano, his wife, and the three men set off to Brentford in pursuit.

-The wives and gallants reach their destination and lodge at an inn — but the gallants are disappointed with the end result.
+The wives and gallants reach their destination and lodge at an inn – but the gallants are disappointed with the result.
 The wives are exploiting the gallants for their own amusement, but have no intention of sleeping with them; as Mistress Tenterhook puts it, "citizens' wives have wit enough to outstrip twenty such gulls."
 Mrs. Tenterhook feigns illness, spoiling the trip's romantic possibilities.
 When the three husbands and the Justinianos arrive, they see that the wives have passed the night locked away together, without male companionship.
 The husbands are somewhat chastened to find that their self-righteous suspicions were unfounded; and the couples return to London, none the worse for wear.

 It can be noted that the play formally maintains conventional morality; none of the married women is actually guilty of adultery, and nobody has sex in the course of the action.
 The play's risque aspect is more in its tone; in its freewheeling style more than in substance, Westward Ho casts a stark light on the society of its day.